JTF4/CroniclePlugins/README.md

 # CroniclePlugins
-My repository for my Cronicle Plugins
+A repository for my Cronicle Plugins

 # Vizio API Connector
 ## About